Whiteville, North Carolina: Arts and culture

 The city is the site of the North Carolina Museum of Natural Sciences at Whiteville, a satellite museum of the North Carolina Museum of Natural Sciences.

 Annual events include the North Carolina Pecan Harvest Festival.
-In addition, the state-recognized Waccamaw Siouan tribe holds an annual powwow in October with numerous public events.
+In addition, the state-recognized Waccamaw Siouan Indians tribe holds an annual powwow in October with numerous public events.

 The News Reporter, the official newspaper that serves Columbus County, is based in Whiteville.
 It has been published since 1896.

 The stretch of U.S. Route 701 through Columbus County, known as James B. White Highway, is named for Whiteville's founder, James Bunbury White, who was elected as the first North Carolina senator from Columbus County.